Who’s On Your Home Birth Team? Doula, Midwife & More

 Other Roles You Might Include

-- Support Person for Older Siblings or Pets – Someone to care for others in the home
+Support Person for Older Siblings or Pets – Someone to care for others in the home

 What Matters Most?
 Intention.

-Your birth support team doesn’t need to follow a checklist—it needs to follow you.
+Your birth support team doesn’t need to follow a checklist, it needs to follow you.
 Your preferences, your history, your culture, your needs.

-At The People’s Midwife, we encourage layered support.
+At The People’s Midwife, I encourage layered support.
 That means starting with the essentials (midwife, assistant, partner) and adding with intention.
 Who soothes you?
 Who believes in your strength?
 Who knows when to speak and when to stay quiet?

 Those are your people.